-The Gundersen Community Health Needs Assessment utilizes the COMPASS NOW collaborative assessment that includes 5 counties in our service area representing 77.6% of our hospital service patient population.
+The Gundersen Tri-County Community Health Needs Assessment utilizes the COMPASS NOW collaborative assessment that includes 5 counties in our service area.
 The COMPASS Now assessment has been an ongoing community needs assessment in collaboration with the United Way and other community partners since 1995, with updates every three to five years.
-To expand the COMPASS Now assessment and represented population, we have also completed a community health assessment for the 19-county service area as a whole, utilizing tools generated by the Centers for Disease Control and Prevention Community Health Status Indicators- 2015 CHSI 2015 and Community Commons.
-The five counties represented in COMPASS reflect 42% the overall population of our 19 county service region.
+The five counties represented in COMPASS reflect 42% of the overall population of our 19 county service region.
 The primary health needs that are indicated in COMPASS are: